Soapy Massage in Bangkok: The Complete Guide

 One of the most common questions from first-time visitors is about the "fishbowl" system.
 Here is the difference:

-Fishbowl-style venues are the traditional large-format soapy massage establishments.
+The traditional large-format soapy massage establishments.
 Available therapists sit in a brightly lit room behind a glass partition, each wearing a numbered pin.
 You view the lineup from the other side of the glass and choose by number.
 This system has been the standard in Bangkok's biggest soapy massage venues for decades.
 It is efficient, transparent, and lets you see exactly who is available.
 Some people find it impersonal, but it is simply how the industry has operated historically.

-Private booking venues skip the fishbowl entirely.
+These skip the fishbowl entirely.
 Instead, you browse photos (on a tablet or printed menu) or receive a personal introduction to available therapists.
 These tend to be smaller, more boutique operations.
 The atmosphere is usually more relaxed and less transactional.
 Private booking venues have become increasingly popular with visitors who prefer a lower-key arrival experience.

 Neither style is inherently better -- it comes down to personal preference.
 Both can deliver an excellent soapy massage.